Condoms with spermicide: Do they work?

 Spermicide condoms are an effective method of birth control and STI protection providing they are worn and used correctly.
 However, there is no evidence that spermicide condoms are better at providing birth control or STI protection than condoms without spermicide.

 Spermicide condoms are inexpensive, but may still cost more than regular condoms and also have a shorter shelf life.
-It is also possible that frequently using spermicide condoms and other spermicide products may the increase the risk of HIV and STI transmission.
+It is also possible that frequently using spermicide condoms and other spermicide products may the increase the risk of disease transmission.